 - The operation site will be marked and you will agree the location of your surgery

-- My physiotherapist will go through use of crutches before and after
+- Some will go through use of crutches before and after

-- Dr Akinwale or one of my other anaesthetists will talk to you about your anaesthetic and general health
+- An anaesthetist will talk to you about your anaesthetic and general health

-- The nurse will take you upstairs to one of our three operating theatres and you will meet the rest of the team
+- You will journey to the operating theatre and meet the rest of the team

 What will happen after I have my operation?

-- Once back in your room each of the team will see you again and make sure you are comfortable.
+- Once back in your room one of the team will see you again and make sure you are comfortable.

-- If you stay in overnight we will of course make your staff comfortable and provide for your hotel needs
+- If you stay in overnight staff will make you comfortable and provide for your hotel needs

-- You will be discharged home with an escort (who must be a responsible adult) and we expect you to have someone stay with you over night.
-You cannot of course drive and we like to convey you to a car by wheelchair for your safety
+- You will be discharged home with an escort (who must be a responsible adult) but you are expected to have someone stay with you over night.
+You cannot of course drive and will be conveyed to your transport by wheelchair for your safety

 Can I go home the same day?

-Most foot surgery can be done as a “day case operation” which means that are able to go home the same day.
+Most foot surgery can be done as a “day case operation” which means you are able to go home the same day.